 In New Hyde Park, a lot of people use the train to get to work every day though New Hyde Park is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The citizens of New Hyde Park are among the most well-educated in the nation: 40.05% of adults in New Hyde Park have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The education level of New Hyde Park citizens is very high relative to the national average among all cities (21.84%): 36.68% of adults in New Hyde Park have a bachelor's degree or even advanced degree.

 The most common language spoken in New Hyde Park is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.